The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image: Discussion

+\paragraph{The augmented image prior for extrapolation.} The results in this paper suggest a summary formulation as follows: \textit{Within the space of all possible images $\mathcal{I}$, a single real image $x\in\mathcal{I}$ and its augmentations $\mathcal{A}(x)$ can provide sufficient diversity for extrapolating to semantic categories in real images. }

-In this paper, we were mainly concerned with showing that extrapolating from a single image works, empirically.
-While we do conduct several quantitative and qualitative analyses, we do not provide a theoretical framework but instead believe that theory will follow experimental evidence.
-Due to the limited nature of our compute resources, we have not exhaustively analyzed the choice of initial image or patchification augmentations, instead relying on insights from previous work.
+\paragraph{Limitations.} In this paper, we were mainly concerned with showing that extrapolating from a single image works, empirically.
+Due to the limited nature of our compute resources, we have not exhaustively analyzed the choice of initial image or patchification augmentations, and longer training (as shown in~\citep{beyer2021knowledge}) would further improve performances.

-\paragraph{Potential negative societal impact.} While our research question is of fundamental nature, one possible negative impact could be that the method is used to steal models and thus intellectual property from API providers -- although in practice the performance varies widely especially for large-scale datasets (see \cref{tab:larger-scale}).
+\paragraph{Potential negative societal impact.} While our research question is of fundamental nature, one possible negative impact could be that the method is used to steal models and thus intellectual property from API providers -- although in practice the performance varies especially for large-scale datasets (see \cref{tab:larger-scale}).

-\paragraph{Conclusion and outlook.} In this work, we have analyzed whether it is possible to train neural networks to extrapolate to unseen semantic classes.
+\paragraph{Conclusion and outlook.} In this work, we have analyzed whether it is possible to train neural networks to extrapolate to unseen semantic classes with the help of a supervisory signal provided by a pretrained teacher.
 Our quantitative and qualitative results demonstrate that our novel single-image knowledge distillation framework can indeed enable training networks from scratch to achieve high accuracies on several architectures, datasets and domains.
-While this paper has set out to answer the question posed in the abstract, in so doing it has raised several further research questions, such as the dependency of the source image and the target semantic classes; how networks combine features for extrapolation; and the role and informational content of augmentations; all of which we hope inspires further research.
+This demonstrates that knowledge distillation can be done with just a single image plus augmentations, and also raises several further research questions, such as the dependency of the source image and the target semantic classes; how networks combine features for extrapolation; and the role and informational content of augmentations; all of which we hope inspires further research